-When completed in full, this form may serve as both an assessment tool and triennial assessment report template to meet the requirements in federal regulations and prepare for the Administrative Review by the Pennsylvania Department of Education (PDE), Division of Food and Nutrition.
+When completed in full, this form may serve as both a triennial assessment tool and public report to meet the requirements in federal regulations and prepare for the Administrative Review by the Pennsylvania Department of Education (PDE), Division of Food and Nutrition.
 This document is intended to be completed using LEA-level information; however, the LEA may determine that a report from each school site, or alternatively, each school level (i.e., elementary, middle, high school) works better in assessing compliance and progress over time.
 For larger school districts, reporting on a district level may be challenging due to variation in sites' programs and progress in attaining wellness goals.
 If completing this report for the entire LEA, answer questions using the best available information and consider noting individual building variations or concerns in the "notes" sections.

 In the left columns, indicate whether the listed goal or practice is included in your local school wellness policy.
-Bolded policy elements are required by federal regulation to be included in the written policy.
+Bolded policy elements are required by federal regulation.
 When bolded items are not in the local policy, include an explanation.
-This tool uses the Pennsylvania School Board Association's school wellness policy template (#246) as the model wellness policy for comparison purposes, but it can be used regardless of the template used to develop your local policy.
+This tool uses the Pennsylvania School Boards Association's school wellness policy template (available on PDE's Local School Wellness Policy Information webpage) as the model wellness policy for comparison purposes, but it can be used regardless of the template used to develop your local policy.